 A zero-day attack blogged by security vendor FireEye last week suggests that advanced persistent threat (APT) attacks may be migrating to more ephemeral memory-resident malware.
-FireEye said it suspects a
+FireEye said it suspects a nation-state was behind the attack, which targeted a nongovernmental think tank in the U.S. FireEye declined to name the organization, but said that it specializes in national and international security policy.

 The attackers compromised the entity's website and used it to load into the memory of visitors' PCs a variant of malware called Hydraq/McRAT, which exploited a previously unknown vulnerability in Internet Explorer.
 Once the malware was loaded into a Windows PC, it would make contact with a command-and-control server and wait for instructions.